-Coaching is a field that is on the rise in popularity, but the psychological theory underlying it is not fully formed.
+Coaching is becoming an increasingly popular field, but the psychological theory underlying it is not fully formed.

-Coaching shares many similarities to therapy, which has a much more defined body of literature behind it.
+Coaching shares many similarities with therapy, which has a much more defined body of literature behind it.
 Having a foundational knowledge in coaching psychology can make you a more effective coach.

 Before you read on, we thought you might like to download three Positive Psychology Exercises for free.
-These science-based exercises will explore fundamental aspects of positive psychology including strengths, values, and self-compassion, and will give you the tools to enhance the wellbeing of your clients, students, or employees.
+These science-based exercises explore fundamental aspects of positive psychology, including strengths, values, and self-compassion, and will give you the tools to enhance the wellbeing of your clients, students, or employees.

 This article contains:

 Coaching Psychology: A Definition